-In \cite{MR0924699}, D. Jerison and J. M. Lee found a three-dimensional family of differential identities with positive RHS for Yamabe equation on Heisenberg group $\mathbb H^n$ by using computer.
-However, they care about whether there exists a theoretical framework that would predict the existence and the structure of such furmulae.
+In \cite{MR0924699}, Jerison-Lee found a three-dimensional family of differential identities with positive RHS for the Yamabe equation on Heisenberg group $\mathbb H^n$ by using the computer.
+However, they care about whether there exists a theoretical framework that would predict the existence and the structure of such formulae.

-In this section, we unravel the mystery of the existence of these identities, and prove that all useful identities of $\{(0,0),2,6,+\}$ type must lie in the three-dimensional family in \cite{MR0924699}. \textbf{From now on}, $(M^{2n+1},\theta)=\mathbb H^n$ is Heisenberg group, then $h_{i\overline j}=\delta_{i\overline j}$, $R_{i\overline j}=0$.
-All the couple indices, such as $i$ and $\overline i$, will be considerd as summation indices taking part in the process of summing from 1 to $n$.
-We study Yamabe equation:
+In this section, we unravel the mystery of the existence of these identities and prove that all useful identities of $\{(0,0),2,6,+\}$ type must be the three-dimensional family in \cite{MR0924699}. \textbf{From now on}, $(M^{2n+1},\theta)=\mathbb H^n$ is Heisenberg group, then $h_{i\overline j}=\delta_{i\overline j}$, $R_{i\overline j}=0$.
+All the couple indices, such as $i$ and $\overline i$, will be considered as summation indices taking part in the process of summing from 1 to $n$.
+We study the Yamabe equation:

-which is identical with $(\ref{equ})$ in the case $\lambda=0$ and $\alpha=\displaystyle\frac{n+2}{n}$.
-Then, lemma $(\ref{invariance})$ becomes
+which is identical with \eqref{equ} in the case $\lambda=0$ and $\alpha=\displaystyle\frac{n+2}{n}$.
+Then, Lemma \ref{invariance} becomes

-In critical case, target identities are composed of divergence of some vector fields and positive quadratic form of invariant tensors only.
-Similar with discussion about $\displaystyle\sum_i|G_i|^2$ in section 2, we need $\{(0,0),2,6,+\}$ type identity.
-Rewrite $(\ref{2})$ first:
+In the critical exponent case, target identities are composed of divergence of some vector fields and positive quadratic form of invariant tensors only.
+Similar with discussion about $\displaystyle\sum_i|G_i|^2$ in Section 2, we need $\{(0,0),2,6,+\}$ type identity.
+Rewrite \eqref{2} first: